dinvlad/HyperVision/README.md

 # HyperVision

-Have you ever dreamed of using your *webcam* with [Hyperion](https://github.com/hyperion-project/hyperion.ng) to set up those Ambient LED strips for your monitor?
+Have you ever dreamed of using your *webcam* with [Hyperion](https://github.com/hyperion-project/hyperion.ng) to set up those Ambient LED strips for your TV/monitor?

 Did you scratch your head on how exactly to do that, given geometric distortions from the camera?

-Perhaps you even itched to put a camera with a [Fisheye lens](https://en.wikipedia.org/wiki/Fisheye_lens) right next to your TV, like in some [commercial](https://us.govee.com/products/immersion-tv-backlights) [systems](https://ambivision.tv/) (but to do it better 😛)?
+Perhaps you even itched to put a camera with a [Fisheye lens](https://en.wikipedia.org/wiki/Fisheye_lens) right next to your monitor, like in some [commercial](https://us.govee.com/products/immersion-tv-backlights) [systems](https://ambivision.tv/) (but to do it better 😛)?